RoSE-Lab-Admin/.github/profile/README.md

 # 🌌 Robotic Space Exploration (RoSE) Lab @ Colorado School of Mines

 Welcome to the **RoSE Lab**, led by **Dr. Frankie Zhu**, Assistant Professor of Mechanical Engineering at the Colorado School of Mines.
-We build intelligent robotic systems to explore extreme space environments — from orbital satellites to lunar/Martian rovers and sub-surface explorers.
+We build intelligent robotic systems to explore extreme space environments, from orbital satellites to lunar/Martian rovers and sub-surface explorers.
 More info at [franceszhu.space](https://franceszhu.space).

 ---